Welcome to Year 5 at Belle Vue

 PE: Football, Netball, Basketball and Hockey

-Computing: 'Coding'
+Computing: 'Spreadsheets'

-DT: DT Focus Week - 'Build - Cam Toys'
+DT: DT Focus Week - 'Sewing'

 Year 5 Spelling Lists